sjp38/hn/README.md

         Category of items to show.
 It should be (top|new|best) (default "top") -nrItems int
-        Number of items to print out (default 10) -showURLs
+        Number of items to print out (default 10) -showCommentURL
+        Show URL for HN comments
+  -showOrigURL
+        Show URL for the story
+  -showURLs
         Show URLs for the story and HN comments exit status 2